What Is Self-Sabotaging, And What Are Its Mental Health Impacts?

 Additionally, you can find therapy that works well with your lifestyle.
 Many people find online therapy a convenient option since they can receive care from the comfort of their home, avoiding long commutes or waiting room times.
 Studies show that online therapy can be as effective as traditional in-person therapy.

 Most people engage in self-sabotaging behaviors at some point in life, but for some, the habit of self-sabotage can have a significant negative impact on self-esteem and mental health in general.
-However, it’s possible to end self-sabotaging behaviors.
+However, it’s possible to end self-sabotaging behaviors and cultivate personal growth.

 If you’d like to work with a mental health professional to explore and address the potential of this behavior, reach out to BetterHelp to connect with a therapist today.